mazondo/gravatarjs/README.md

 ## Why?
 Because the other ones depend on jQuery or make assumptions I don't want like returning an image tag instead of a url.

+## Usage
+gravatarjs is based on the standard Gravatar API, learn more here: https://en.gravatar.com/site/implement/images/

 ### Generate a gravatar url
 ```
 gravatar("me@me.com");